 Many individuals with intellectual or developmental disabilities (I/DD) are seeking ways to achieve independence.
 In Tennessee, these individuals can receive services to support this goal through TennCare’s Employment and Community First (EFC) CHOICES program.

-The Katie Beckett Waiver would provide health insurance to children and adolescents with disabilities who don’t currently qualify for Medicaid because of their parent’s income.
-The Katie Beckett Waiver would allow states to give Medicaid to children with disabilities as a way of preventing their placement in an institution, even if their parents earn too much for them to qualify.
+The Katie Beckett Waiver would provide health insurance to children with disabilities who don’t currently qualify for Medicaid because of their parent’s income.
+The Katie Beckett Waiver would allow TN to give Medicaid to children with disabilities and allow them to receive care at home.